learn-co-curriculum/dsc-linear-regression-section-intro-v2-5/README.md

 ## Linear Regression

 In this section we're going to introduce our first machine learning model - linear regression.
-It's really just a fancy way of saying "(straight) line of best fit", but it will introduce a number of concepts that will be important as we continue to explore more sophisticated models in modules 3 and 4.
+It's really just a fancy way of saying "(straight) line of best fit", but it will introduce a number of concepts that will be important as you continue to learn about more sophisticated models.

 ## Covariance and Correlation